 The Verifone Network is ‘Live’

-Most changes to terminal functionality and features occur overnight for terminals connected to the Paymark network.
+Most changes to terminal functionality and features occur overnight for terminals connected to the Worldline network.
 But if your Verifone terminal is provided by us and is connected to the Verifone network we can configure changes across both the network and the terminal much faster than that using our Terminal Management System (TMS).

 Terminal configuration changes can be pulled down from the network or pushed to the terminal instantly.
 This means faster, more efficient software updates and it also means you can configure your payment solution on demand.